andreasfweber/streched_hollow_core_fiber_pulse_compressor/Readme.md

 You can find most of the parts I used in my plan as 3D models suitable for the CAD program of your choice at https://vacuum-shop.com/shop/de_DE/.

+The plans were uploaded in two separate folders, one containing .itp files and the other containing .step files.
+Each folder contains a file named "full_vessel," which represents the assembled pressure vessel.

 For more information, have a look at my bachelors thesis and feel free to ask questions.